Dr. Suresh Radhakrishnan

 In addition to teaching, he has guided nearly 20 PhD students throughout his career.

-This professorship was created in honor of a longtime UT Dallas professor, Dr. Constantine “Connie” Konstans, to support education in accounting and corporate governance.
+This professorship was created by The Catholic Foundation on behalf of the Ruth and Ray Hemmig Fund in May 2014 in honor of a longtime UT Dallas professor, Dr. Constantine “Connie” Konstans, to support education in accounting and corporate governance.
+Radhakrishnan filled the position in July 2014.

 Radhakrishnan is known for developing a measure that quantifies organization capital, which embodies such ideas as employee morale, brand and culture to show how they can contribute to a company’s productivity.
 His research in this area garnered extensive media coverage, including in The New York Times.
 He was invited as a knowledge expert at the Microsoft CEO Summit and SAP Global Congress.